-- Advance the clinical development of GMI-1359 for the treatment of cancer.
-Following completion of a Phase 1 single-dose escalation trial in healthy volunteers in 2018, we anticipate initiating a Phase 1b trial of GMI-1359 in metastatic breast cancer patients in 2019. - · Support Pfizer's further development of rivipansel.
-We will continue to support Pfizer, as requested, with the clinical development of rivipansel, including the ongoing Phase 3 clinical trial and potential regulatory filings for marketing approval.
-We expect to use any milestone and royalty payments that we may receive from Pfizer to accelerate the development of our other drug candidates. - Identify and develop additional novel selectin antagonists to address unmet medical needs with significant market potential.
+- Expand the potential use of E-selectin inhibition (uproleselan and GMI-1687) in other select territories through out-licensing arrangements.
+In January 2020, we entered into an exclusive collaboration and license agreement with Apollomics for the development and commercialization of uproleselan and GMI-1687 in Greater China.
+Apollomics will be responsible at its cost for clinical development and commercialization of uproleselan in Greater China, and will work with us to advance the preclinical and clinical development of GMI-1687.
+We have also entered into separate agreements to provide clinical and commercial supplies of uproleselan and GMI-1687 to Apollomics, and we retain all rights for both compounds in the rest of the world. - Advance the clinical development of GMI-1359 for the treatment of cancers that affect the bone and bone marrow.
+Following completion of a Phase 1 single-dose escalation trial in healthy volunteers in 2018, in the fourth quarter of 2019 we initiated a Phase 1b trial of GMI-1359 in HR+ breast cancer patients whose tumors have spread to bone, and the first patient was dosed in January 2020.
+The trial is being conducted at Duke University and will evaluate dose escalation as well as safety, PK and PD markers of biologic activity in these patients. - Advance the development of GMI-1687 for the treatment of acute VOC.
+With the rights to rivipansel transferred back to the company, we now have the ability to develop and commercialize our selectin inhibitors for the treatment of acute VOC in patients with SCD.
+Based on input received from the FDA regarding rivipansel, as well as feedback from key opinion leaders with respect to sickle cell disease, we have determined not to proceed with the development of rivipansel as a potential treatment for the acute VOC setting.
+We have initiated IND-enabling activities with GMI-1687 to support our planned submission of an IND to the FDA. - Identify and develop additional novel selectin antagonists to address unmet medical needs with significant market potential.
 We believe our glycomimetics platform will enable us to develop a broad pipeline of potential drug candidates that may be orphan products or may address larger market opportunities.
-We have identified a highly potent E-selectin antagonist which we believe will be suitable for subcutaneous delivery and could be of value in potential major market opportunities, such as the treatment of certain cancers and cardiovascular disease. - · Apply our insights and our glycomimetics platform to other carbohydrate targets beyond selectins.
+We have identified a highly potent E-selectin / galectin-3 antagonist which we believe could be of value in potential major market opportunities, such as the treatment of certain fibrotic conditions and inflammatory diseases. - Apply our insights and our glycomimetics platform to other carbohydrate targets beyond selectins.
 We have identified additional opportunities where carbohydrates play critical roles in disease processes and where we believe we can apply our platform to create targeted glycomimetic drugs.
 We have designed inhibitors that specifically block the binding of galectin-3 to carbohydrate structures.
-We plan to optimize these compounds and conduct additional preclinical studies in 2019 to further characterize the effects of galectin-3 inhibitors on inflammation and fibrosis, as well as immune processes.
+We plan to optimize these compounds and conduct additional preclinical studies to further characterize the effects of galectin-3 inhibitors on inflammation and fibrosis, as well as immune processes.
 We are also designing other galectin inhibitors with dual functional inhibition of E-selectin that we believe could be used to treat various diseases.